akshxyjagtap/Chat-with-PDFs-Langchian-OpenAI-and-Streamlit-Integration/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
 # Chat with Multiple PDFs - OpenAI, Langchian and Streamlit Integration

 This Python script enables users to interactively ask questions from multiple uploaded PDF documents using the OpenAI GPT-3 language model.
 The application is built using Streamlit, a popular Python library for creating web applications.

+## Deployed Application

+The application is deployed on Streamlit Cloud.
+You can access it [here](https://chat-with-multiple-pdfs-openai-and-app-integration-xaddewx633s.streamlit.app/).

 ## Features